FarronF/limerick-council-meetings/meetings/2024/04/11-Meeting of the Home and Social Development Strategic Policy Committee/Minutes - Meeting of the Home and Social Strategic Policy Committee - 22nd February 2024.md

 Cllr.
 Tom Collopy asked how we get families out of emergency accommodation.
 Ms. Phillips stated

+that no-one wants to see a family in temporary accommodation but added that in some
+---
-that no-one wants to see a family in temporary accommodation but added that in some--- circumstances people have made themselves homeless on purpose having regard to the order of
+circumstances people have made themselves homeless on purpose having regard to the order of

 priority in the Council’s allocation scheme.
 Ms. Phillips added that vulnerable people are looked